ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 }
 ```

 We begin by calculating the dot product and plane distance, and then we can compare it with the sphere radius negated.
-With AVX, you compare float values with the `_mm256_cmp_ps`.
+With AVX, you compare float values with the `_mm256_cmp_ps`, the `_CMP_GT_OQ` flag means its going to do a Greater-Than comparison.
 This will give you a special type of vector where it's going to be a mask.
 Other AVX operations will take this mask, such as the `_mm256_movemask_ps` we use to convert it to an integer.

 During our algorithm loop we will be repeating the same loads on the sphere on each of the 6 iterations of the loop.
 Let's hope the compiler can optimize that out as it would save perf.